Guide on Sending New Year Newsletter and Ideas on What To Include

 Source: Really Good Emails

 A joke like this would be off-putting in an email from Dior, for example.
-But if your brand’s tone of voice allows being this frivolous, don’t be afraid to slightly subversive marketing content.
+But if your brand’s tone of voice allows being this frivolous, don’t be afraid of slightly subversive marketing content.

 Inspire the celebrations